Author of this article: Andreas Soller

 The product vision targets the vision of one specific product.

 Multiple product visions, each aligned with the organization’s core purpose, collectively contribute to and advance the broader organizational vision.
 This ensures that every product’s impact supports the company’s ultimate aspiration.
-Below are examples of organizations’ visions:
+While every product must have a vision it does not mean that any high lever vision cannot be used overarching for subsequent products.

 Vision examples